 The Council uses several ways to review the effectiveness of governance arrangements.
-One of the key assurance statements is the Corporate Governance Review 2023/2024 undertaken by Internal Audit and which provided reasonable assurance on the arrangements in place.
+One of the key assurance statements is the Corporate Governance Review 2024/2025 undertaken by Internal Audit and which provided substantial assurance on the arrangements in place.
+This is an increase in the assurance level from 2023/2024.